(They Long to Be) Close to You: Gwen Guthrie version

 In 1986, Gwen Guthrie released her version of the song, which could only partially build on the success of her hit "Ain't Nothin' Goin' On but the Rent".
-Compared to the original, this version is very synthesizer-heavy and is adapted to the time.
+Compared to the original, this version is synthesizer-heavy and is adapted to the time.

 Music video

 In the music video, Gwen Guthrie sings the song on a stage while the crowd dances and papparazi crowd the stage.